Batasan Hills: Sub-Parishes

-This group is organizing street darts tournament, during weekends.

 Transportation

 There are three major roads in Batasan Hills: Commonwealth Avenue (Radial Road 7/N170), Batasan (IBP) Road and the Batasan-San Mateo Road.
 In the future, Batasan will be served by the Batasan Station of MRT Line 7 located a few meters south of the junction of Commonwealth Avenue and IBP Road near the Sandiganbayan Centennial Building.

 Tricycles are a popular form of transportation that ply the neighborhoods of Batasan Hills.
 The Batasan Tricycle Terminal is located near the Sandiganbayan.
 It is a popular pick-up/drop-off site for passengers of PUV and UV Express.
 Tricycle routes serves Filinvest, Talanay, Sitio Taniman and also nearby barangays such as Bagong Silangan and Payatas.